Airblader/flink-web/_posts/2021-09-06-connector-table-sql-api-part1.md

 SELECT * FROM T;
 ```

-*Note:* The schema must be exactly as written since it is currently hardcoded into the connector.
+Note that the schema must be exactly as written since it is currently hardcoded into the connector.

 You should be able to see the static data you provided in your source connector earlier, which would be "Subject 1" and "Hello, World!".